cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

         https://cf46-123a.rhpds.opentlc.com

-:warning: **Your browser might give you a warning message about the used SSL Certificates.
-These warning messages can be accepted and are due to the fact that each lab deployed with new certificates on request.**
+:warning: ***WARNING*** Your browser might give you a warning message about the used SSL Certificates.
+These warning messages can be accepted and are due to the fact that each lab deployed with new certificates on request.

 ## Verify Lab